 Kiawah is a large island with a lot to see, making it impossible to experience everything just by car.
 The best way to see Kiawah and its entire beauty is by riding on a bicycle.
 With 30 miles of bike trails and over ten miles of beach to ride on, there is a lot one can discover while enjoying riding a bike around Kiawah Island.
 You can rent a bicycle by placing a delivery, or picking it up on spot at the Nature center located in Night Heron park as well as the bike pavilion located in the Sanctuary parking lot.
 Here is a list of ten of the most popular routes and sites to see on bicycle.

+1) A popular ride that gets to see a little of everything is the route around night heron park.
+Take the bike trails starting at Sea Forest Dr. around East Beach and Night Heron and you will be able to see a great sample of the Kiawah wildlife.
+Some animals you might see are Alligators in the ponds and many beautiful birds.
+Stop by the park and enjoy lunch at the Night Heron Bar and grill located next to the nature center and the two pools.
+2) Driving into Kiawah you may have seen the sign just before the gate for Mingo Point.
+But by taking a bicycle on the trails that lead into there, one will be able to experience a great spot for a picnic and an awesome place to relax in the chairs of the swings with a beautiful view of the Lowcountry wetlands.
+On Monday night Mingo Point is host to an oyster roast and cookout that is definitely worth the ride there.
 3) You can ride your bike on beach here in Kiawah and by riding to the very front of the island you will run into a spectacular sight.
 One of the most amazing sights one can see here in Kiawah are the dolphins strand feeding at Captain Sam’s Inlet.
 This is where the river meets the Ocean and an extremely popular spot for Dolphins to feed in groups chasing fish, often times beaching themselves for a bit.
 Riding a bike here on the beach is a must and taking the ride to Captain Sam’s Inlet is highly recommended.